idealparable/BibleQ/BibleIsAntiSlavery.md

+## Projection: Excusegetics = This Skeptic's Approach

 Comment 2: I like the term excusegetics.
 Describes what the skeptic is doing well!
+So, projection.

 1: Strawmans God as human.

 Against the rest, just acts as if his bald assertions of "lame" and "no" (legitimate) "excuse" are.. arguments.

 They're just folly on the skeptic's part as far as he has supported so far.
 They often act like their assurances should be taken seriously.
 They really shouldn't.
 Wherever testable they pretty much fail miserably.

-We can't (on crywolf principle) blindly assume each is false... but the onus is very much, very heavily on the skeptic, and the whole careless, biased attitude it is telling.
+We can't (on crywolf principle) blindly assume each is false... but the onus is very much, very heavily on the skeptic, and the whole careless, biased attitude is telling.

 2: Falsely assumes God's "followers" (as if they're actually in this being obedient when it's proven this is DISobedience) were slavers.